Danny-the-scientist/LINCS-Data-Standard-Schemas/README.md

 # FAIR Compliant JSON Data Schemas for LINCS Data Standards
-UPDATED 5/24/2019 - Updated schemas focused on schema.org and bioschemas.org terminologies
+UPDATED 7/3/2019 - Uploaded initial dataset schema based on new fields and JSON format UPDATED 5/24/2019 - Updated schemas focused on schema.org and bioschemas.org terminologies

 **Purpose** - This page serves to host information relating to the LINCS DCIC effort to define its [Data Standards](http://www.lincsproject.org/LINCS/data/standards) in JSON-LD format in order to specifically improve machine readability, accessibility, and interoperability of LINCS data and metadata.